Credit card Q&A: “How to stop credit card offers.”

 It’s quite sad that global corporations resort to these efforts to endlessly market to us, but that’s how they became so dominant to begin with.
 Rules are for wimps.

 Another tip: If you constantly receive a former renter’s (or homeowner’s) credit card offers, you can call the card issuers and tell them they no longer live at the address to make those stop as well.
 I’ve done this successfully, though it took time for the changes to take effect.

 One final note.
 Just because you eliminate the mailers doesn’t mean your credit score will improve.

-When credit card issuers send pre-screened or pre-approved offers, they don’t count as hard credit inquiries, and thus don’t affect your score in any way whatsoever.
+When credit card issuers send pre-screened or pre-approved offers, they don’t count as hard credit inquiries, and thus won’t affect your scores in any way whatsoever.

-Of course, fewer offers in front of your eyeballs may mean that you won’t apply for new credit as often, which could actually raise your credit score over time.
+Of course, fewer offers in front of your eyeballs may mean that you won’t apply for new credit as often, which could actually raise your credit score over time, indirectly.